-- Student (991): Dentists enrolled in an ADA-approved periodontal program or in practice less than three years
+- Student (680): Dentists enrolled in an ADA-approved periodontal program

-- Life – Active (1,044): Those age 65 or older who have been an Active member in good standing in the Academy for at least 25 consecutive years, or were a Life-Voting member prior to September 26, 2002; may still practice
+- Life-Active (872): Those age 65 or older who have been an Active member in good standing in the Academy for at least 25 consecutive years, may still practice

 Characteristics of Academy Members

 86 countries are represented by our membership.
 The international countries with the largest membership are shown below.

 - Japan 30%